LucasDelfino92/morrowindsharp/mw2.md

   - Hide all plugins except *Area Effect Projectiles Integrated.ESP*
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros
 Adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game, integrated into the game world, leveled lists, and other means.
-  - Also install [**Hunter's Mark Patch for Purists Patch**](https://www.nexusmods.com/morrowind/mods/49232), which adds Huntsman Arrows to a container edited by Patch for Purists but missed by Hunter's Mark (bm_nordictomb_02).

 ### Leveling/Attributes/Skills tweaks